-As of December 31, 2022 and 2021, the M.J.
-Group has obtained a government preferential interest rate loan of \$1,608,000 and \$1,000,990 thousand from the National Development Fund (NDF), Executive Yuan " the Action Plan for Returning Overseas Taiwanese Businesses" for construction of factory buildings a and purchase of machinery and equipment, respectively.
-The loan will be amortized by instalments within 8~10 years from the date of first use (including a grace period of 1~3 years).
+As of December 31, 2023 and December 31, 2022, the M.J.
+Group has obtained a government preferential interest rate loan of \$1,517,429 and \$1,608,000 thousand from the National Development Fund (NDF), Executive Yuan " the Action Plan for Returning Overseas Taiwanese Businesses" for construction of factory buildings a and purchase of machinery and equipment, respectively.
+The loan will be amortized by instalments within 7~10 years from the date of first use (including a grace period of 1~3 years).
 The M.J.
-Group has obtained a newly government preferential interest rate loan of \$NTD 231,000 thousand from the National Development Fund (NDF), Executive Yuan " the Action Plan for Returning Overseas Taiwanese Businesses" for purchase of machinery and equipment and raw materials on December 31, 2022.
-The loan will be amortized by instalments within 4~7 years from the date of first use (including a grace period of 1~3 years).
-The fair value of the loans was estimated by using the prevailing market interest rate of 1.45% to 1.65% and the interest rate used to estimate the fair value was changed to 2.84% on July 1, 2022, considering the increase in market interest rate.
-Based on the estimate market interest rate of 2.84%, the difference between the loan amount and the fair value of the borrowing is 125,547 and 63,001 thousand, respectively as the preferential interest rate of the government grant, and it is recognized as deferred income-non-current.
+Group has obtained a newly government preferential interest rate loan of \$NTD550,000 and 231,000 thousand from the National Development Fund (NDF), Executive Yuan " the Action Plan for Returning Overseas Taiwanese Businesses" for purchase of machinery and equipment and raw materials on 2023 and December 31, 2022.
+The loan will be amortized by instalments within 3~7 years from the date of first use (including a grace period of 1~3 years).
+The fair value of the loans was estimated by using the prevailing market interest rate of 1.45% to 1.65% and the interest rate used to estimate the fair value was changed to 2.84% to 3.09% on July 1, 2022, considering the increase in market interest rate.
+Based on the estimate market interest rate of 2.84% to 3.09%, the difference between the loan amount and the fair value of the borrowing is 148,553 and 125,547 thousand, respectively as the preferential interest rate of the government grant, and it is recognized as deferred income-non-current.
 The deferred income will be transferred to other income in accordance with its service life when the plant is completed and the inspection and acceptance of the machinery and equipment are completed.
 The M.J.
-Group recognized other income of \$802 thousand and \$0 thousand in 2022 and 2021, respectively, and recognized interest expense of \$21,346 thousand and \$8,387 thousand on the above loans.
+Group recognized interest expense of \$32,559 thousand and \$21,346 thousand on the above loans in 2023 and 2022.